glisak/Rhetos-wiki/Polymorphic-concept.md

 ## Limit the implementation with filter (where)

-The `Where` concept can be used to limit the items when will be incluced in the polymorphic implementation.
+The `Where` concept can be used to limit the items when will be included in the polymorphic implementation.
 The filter is defined by an SQL expression for the SQL query *WHERE part*.

 * If multiple `Where` concepts are provided in the same `Is` block, the `AND` operation will be applied between them.